 - C. Payment of vacation pay and overtime that would normally be earned over the notice period;

 - E. Unpaid expenses;

 - F. Pension or RRSP contributions over the notice period;

 - G. Continuation of fringe benefits such as discounts etc.;

 - H. Anything really the employee reasonably deserves under his or her written, implied or oral contract.

 In summary, there are many variables for a severance package in Ontario depending on the unique circumstances of each employee.
 Not only are there issues regarding what should be included in a specific severance package in Ontario, but there is also the issue of calculating how much severance is appropriate in each case.
 Thus, consider calling an employment lawyer to review your severance package to calculate if it is reasonable or click here to learn how to calculate severance.
 It is a wrongful dismissal if your severance package isn’t reasonable.

-Severance package calculation in Ontario
+Termination package calculation in Ontario

 Call Dutton Employment Law, a division of Monkhouse Law, for a free consultation to determine if your severance package in Ontario is reasonable.
 We have seen thousands of severance packages and we, Dutton Employment Law and Monkhouse Law, have litigated important severance decisions you can see yourself on CanLII.org.
 Allow us to be your personal severance pay calculator in Ontario.
 Call now.
 We will usually speak to you the same day.